gaehlerm/SoftwareEngineering/README.md

 ### Structuring variables

 If variables are always used together in the same methods, they have high cohesion.
 This means that they probably belong together.
 They should be stored in a dataclass.
+Let's look at the following example:

 ```py
 class Fish: